AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 #### Limited connection time via expiring credentials

 [Expiring credentials](../ui/credentials.md) allow users to form a temporary connection with an external client.
 This set of credentials is only valid for 24 hours.
-The expiry of these types of credentials can be seen along with the credential tab in Query Service.
+The expiry of these types of credentials can be seen along with the credential tab in the Query Service dashboard.

 ![The credentials tab in Query Service workspace with expiring credentials highlighted.](../images/data-governance/overview/expiring-credentials.png)